 There are a lot of groups that gather to ride bikes in Winston Salem and beyond.
 Some stick to the greenways and are great for beginners or families.
 Others ride longer distances and go really fast, which is great for training for a race or just getting some serious exercise.
 Some rides are on city streets, rural roads, or on off road single track trail.

 Below are links to a few groups known to advertise group rides.
-You can also check out our community calendar for local events.

 Off Road Trails

 Winston Salem has one official mountain bike trail at Hobby Park and Forsyth County had two trails.
 Forsyth Off Road Bicycle Association (FORBA) is the local volunteer-led organization that handles maintenance of these three local trails.
 You can search for other trails in the region HERE.

 3 miles - Intermediate to Advanced

 Like other states, North Carolina traffic laws treat bicycles as vehicles and treat bicyclists as drivers of vehicles.
 This article from our state-wide advocacy organization, BikeWalkNC lists some of the most important traffic laws applicable to bicycle operation in North Carolina.

 Also check out this detailed discussion of NC Bicycle Laws by NC Lawyer and Bike Law founder Ann Groninger

 Bicycle Master Plan